sethkrasnianski/docs/order/get-orders.md

 @http GET
 @version beta
 -->
 Returns a range of orders based on a given set of parameters.
-All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.
+All choices and relationships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL